 The Intuition Behind XmR Charts

 I don’t want to bog you down with details on how to plot XmR charts.
 Nor do I want to talk about the limitations of XmR charts — and there are a few.
 For starters, I’ve already covered this in great detail for Commoncog members; second, there are widely available resources elsewhere.
-I recommend this article from the Deming Alliance.
+I recommend this article from Xmrit.

-If you are still hungry for more information about XmR charts, enter your email below — we’ll be releasing some free software and some resources on using XmR charts soon.
-Note: you don’t have to do so if you’re a member — you’ll get first dibs.
+If you are still hungry for more information about XmR charts, I recommend that you head over to Xmrit — where we’ve released some free software and resources on using XmR charts:

 What I want to do here is to give you a rough intuition for why XmR charts work.
 This information is not readily available in one place, and you’ll have to spend a few hours reading Wheeler’s various Quality Digest columns to get to a good answer.